hudson-and-thames/arbitragelab/docs/source/stochastic_control_approach/ou_model_jurek.rst

     data_test_dataframe = data2["Adj Close"][["GLD", "GDX"]]

 ..
 Note::
-    To get good results for the estimated parameters, using atleast 10 years of training data is recommended.
+    To get good results for the estimated parameters, using  t 10 years of training data is recommended.

 Example 1
 *********